Emotional and Psychological Abuse

 Here are some common symptoms you may experience after leaving an emotionally or psychologically abusive relationship:

-Low Self-Esteem: Constant self-doubt, feeling unworthy, or believing you're not enough.
+Constant self-doubt, feeling unworthy, or believing you're not enough.

-Depression: A sense of hopelessness, sadness, or a lack of energy and motivation.
+A sense of hopelessness, sadness, or a lack of energy and motivation.

-Emotional Numbness: Feeling disconnected from your emotions or unable to express how you feel.
+Feeling disconnected from your emotions or unable to express how you feel.

 Therapy provides a space where you can begin to heal, gain insight to what you experienced, regain your strength, and create a future where you feel safe, valued, and empowered.